 Prospective graduates should meet with their advisor to complete the application to graduate one term prior to the date degree requirements will be finished.
 The signature of the advisor and the division are required on the applications for Associate in Technical Arts (ATA), Applied Science (AAS) and Applied Science Transfer (AAS-T).

 Applications must be submitted to the Cashier at your local campus; a $30 fee (non-refundable) will be charged for the first degree application.
 A $10 fee (non-refundable) will be charged for each subsequent degree.

 Certificates - Graduation Application

 Students must submit an application for each certificate to be completed and see their advisor for assistance and signature.
 Return the completed application to the Cashier at your local campus.
 A fee of $20 is charged for the first certificate application.
 A $10 fee (non-refundable) will be charged for each subsequent certificate.

 Last day to file for 2020-2021

-Commencement (graduation) takes place in June of each academic year, although degree requirements may be completed during any quarter.
+Commencement (graduation) typically takes place in June of each academic year, although degree requirements may be completed during any term.
 Graduation instructions will be sent to graduates approximately two weeks before Commencement.
-Gowns, honor cords (see "Honors Designations" in this catalog), and invitations may be purchased at the OC Bookstore.
+Gowns, honor cords (see "Honors Designations" in this catalog), and invitations may be purchased at the Olympic College Bookstore.
 Certificates are not awarded at Commencement.